National anthem of Austria: History

 Nineteen days before his death on 5 December 1791, Wolfgang Amadeus Mozart composed his last complete work, the Freimaurerkantate, K. 623.
 In parts of the printed edition of this cantata there appeared the song K. 623a "Lasst uns mit geschlungnen Händen" ("Let us with joined hands").
 To this melody the Austrian national anthem is sung.
-Today, Mozart's authorship is regarded as dubious and the song is attributed to Johann Holzer (either solely or co-authored with Mozart) or Paul Wranitzky.
+Today, claims of Mozart's authorship are regarded as dubious among scholars and the song is attributed to Johann Holzer (either solely or co-authored with Mozart) or Paul Wranitzky.

 Before the World War II Anschluss, Austria's state anthem was "Sei gesegnet ohne Ende", set to the tune of Haydn's "Gott erhalte Franz den Kaiser", the state anthem of imperial Austria since 1797.
 The current German national anthem "Deutschlandlied" uses the same tune, but with different words (it was also the co-national anthem of Germany during National Socialist rule).
 To avoid the association, and because singing it was banned for a time after the war, a new state anthem was created.
-The lyrics were written by Paula von Preradović, one of the few women to have written lyrics for a national anthem.
+The lyrics were written by Paula von Preradović.
 On 22 October 1946, the song was officially declared Austria's national anthem, albeit without words.
 Lyrics were added in February 1947.
 On 1 January 2012, parts of the lyrics were changed to make the composition gender-neutral.